zann1x/hello-world/src/markdown-pages/about.md

 ---
-path: "/about/"
+path: '/about/'
-title: "about me"
+title: 'about me'
-description: "everything you need to know about me regarding what i do and what i like"
+description: 'everything you need to know about me regarding what i do and what i like'
 ---

 <section>